Basavaraja-MS/auttocommit/README.md

 TODO:
  1. set the PATH in windows environment for python running
+	* Give these instructions to user
  2. Test 'taskkill' in Windows
+	* Tested working successfully
  3. Passing "command" dictnory from the wrapper functions
+	* Yash will take care
  4. Testing CLI commands in windows --- Low priority
+	* Done working fine
  6. rm -rf /path/ results error impliment SVN cleanup once recived a error  -- Low priority
+	* Yet to work on this
  7. Add a switch to not produce nohup.out file in linux
+	* TODO
  8. Analise stored TEXT logs in Windows
+	* TODO:
  9. If passowrd experise throw the Exception message
+	* Working on now
 10. Impliment ignore_patterns macros for wathcdoghandler
+	* Very low priority
 11. Add dictionary word for command["STAND_ALONE"] to disable watchdog timer
+	* Implimnet it now
 12. Make uinque way of passing variables to functions
+	* Sorry what it is ?